Research Support and Governance

-The EMHS REG unit provides ethical and governance review of proposed research projects and monitoring of approved research for all EMHS sites including:
+The REG Unit provides ethical and governance review of proposed research projects and monitoring of approved research for all EMHS sites including:

 - Armadale Health Service